MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/xamarin.md

 This feature will NOT work if your app is deployed to the app store.

+> [!NOTE]
+> There are a few things to consider when using in-app updates:
+> 1. In-app updates are currently not working on iOS 8 devices.
+> 2. If you have released your app in the App Store or Google Play, in-app updates will be disabled.
+> 3. If you are running automated UI tests, enabled in-app updates will block your automated UI tests as they will try to authenticate against the Mobile Center backend.
+We recommend to not enable Mobile Center Distribute for your UI tests.

 ## Add in-app updates to your app

 Please follow the [Get started](~/sdk/getting-started/xamarin.md) section if you haven't set up and started the SDK in your application, yet.